-->

 Entering 2018, Airbnb will soon celebrate the company's 10th anniversary.
 The company has now turned into one giant service provider in the lodging industry.

 Today, Airbnb has already served more than 200 million travelers in more than 65,000 cities around the world.
 With a supply of more than 3 million listings, Airbnb has more available "rooms" than any hotel chain in the world.
-It was inevitable that Airbnb would make significant negative impact on hotels due to its increasing supply and the low entry costs for Airbnb operators.
+It was inevitable that Airbnb would make a significant negative impact on hotels due to its increasing supply and the low entry costs for Airbnb operators.

 But hotels are fighting back.
 They are trying every possible way to stop the growth of Airbnb.